• Skip to main content

 The Rev. Lt.
 Jamal Scarlett

 Jamal Scarlett is a military chaplain endorsed by the Bishop of the Armed Forces and Federal Ministries of the Episcopal Church.
 He is canonically resident in the Episcopal Diocese of the Rio Grande in Albuquerque, New Mexico.
 Lt.
 Scarlett is a native of San Diego, where he was commissioned to the U.S. Navy in 2014.
-He is currently stationed at the Pentagon and serves as the aide-de-camp to the Chief of Navy Chaplains.
+He is stationed at the Pentagon and serves as the aide-de-camp to the Chief of Navy Chaplains.

 Lt.
 Scarlett holds a B.A. in communications from California State University, San Marcos, and an M.Div. from Fuller Theological Seminary.
-He is currently pursuing an S.T.M. from Nashotah House Theological Seminary.
-Personal decorations include the Meritorious Service Medal, two Navy Achievement Medals, a USCG Merit Commendation Medal, a Humanitarian Service Medal, and various unit awards.
+He is pursuing an S.T.M. from Nashotah House Theological Seminary.
+His personal decorations include the Meritorious Service Medal, two Navy Achievement Medals, a USCG Merit Commendation Medal, a Humanitarian Service Medal, and various unit awards.
 He is married to Janice Abria, and they have four children: Sydney, Nathan, Eleanor, and Ezra.

 Dr. Grace Sears